KimmoKAhola/The-IoT-Temperature-Observer/README.md

 # Introduction
 This repository serves as the code base for an IoT project for the summer course 24ST - 1DT305 at [LNU](https://lnu-ftk.instructure.com/courses/402).
 The purpose of this project has been to create a simple endpoint that I can place somewhere and have it collect data.
-Users can interact with this controller by using a telegram app (some functionality is not available for everyone at the moment, like subscriber).
+Users can interact with this controller by using a telegram bot and writing certain commands to it.

 Since this course had a focus on microcontrollers/IoT and python the instructions will go in depth for those parts.
 A .NET api part is part of the code base and links to tools will be provided for the curious but the code will not be covered in this project.